FixMyBerlin/atlas-app/atlas-geo/atlas-geo/README.md

 ## About

-This project handles the processing of geo data for [`tarmac-app`](https://github.com/FixMyBerlin/tarmac-app).
+This project handles the processing of geo data for [`atlas-app`](https://github.com/FixMyBerlin/atlas-app).
 The data is selected and optimize to make planning of bicycle infrastructure easier.

-`tarmac-geo` will download, filter and process OpenStreetMap (OSM) data in a PostgreSQL/PostGIS Database and make them available as vector tiles with `pg_tileserve`.
+`atlas-geo` will download, filter and process OpenStreetMap (OSM) data in a PostgreSQL/PostGIS Database and make them available as vector tiles with `pg_tileserve`.
 In addition, we support verifying OSM objects in a separate database.

 ## Issues

-Please use [`tarmac-app`](https://github.com/FixMyBerlin/tarmac-app/issues) to create issues for this repository.
+Please use [`atlas-app`](https://github.com/FixMyBerlin/atlas-app/issues) to create issues for this repository.

 ## Production